timmyhadwen/obsidian_vault/Hardware Projects/Defendable Technologies/Defendable Tech BOM.md

 ### Wave
 1. Do we need CAB-003 Fastening Block?
 2. MEC-03 is a snake eye tamper resistant screw, 6/32 size.
 Can we replace with metric?
+3. MEC-017 is a 6-32 x 3/8" bolt, can we replace with metric and T7?
+Production have like 3 phillips bits

+### Core

+## Sarah Questions
+### Wave
+1. Can we use house polyurethane?
+It is grey